dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 ### Flyout display options

 The `FlyoutItem.FlyoutDisplayOptions` property configures how a flyout item and its children are displayed in the flyout.
-This property should be set to a `FlyoutDisplayOptions` enumeration member:
+This property should be set to a <xref:Microsoft.Maui.Controls.FlyoutDisplayOptions> enumeration member:

 - `AsSingleItem`, indicates that the item will be visible as a single item.
-This is the default value of the `FlyoutDisplayOptions` property.
+This is the default value of the <xref:Microsoft.Maui.Controls.FlyoutDisplayOptions> property.
 - `AsMultipleItems`, indicates that the item and its direct children will be visible in the flyout as a group of items.

 A flyout item for each <xref:Microsoft.Maui.Controls.Tab> object within a <xref:Microsoft.Maui.Controls.FlyoutItem> can be displayed by setting the `FlyoutItem.FlyoutDisplayOptions` property to `AsMultipleItems`: